 His civic commitments include serving on the Town of Essex School Board, the Vice Chair of the Elementary School Building Committee, Planning and Zoning Boards, and Essex Fire Station Building Committee over ten years.
 He is currently an active volunteer for the Essex Library, including overseeing and funding a lecture series - the Centerbrook Architects Lecture Series.
 With a focus on architecture and landscaping the series is in its ninth year and brings 8-9 speakers to the library annually.

-Chad grew up in Washington, D.C., where a memorable childhood was highlighted by his service as a Senate Page for the likes of John F. Kennedy.
-Later, as a college student at Yale, he caught the theater bug, focusing on scenery and lighting design at the Yale School of Drama.
+Chad grew up in Washington, D.C., where a memorable childhood was highlighted by service as a Senate Page for the likes of John F. Kennedy.
+Later, as a college student at Yale, he caught the theater bug, availing himself of directing and lighting design classes at the Yale School of Drama.
 His interest in architecture was kindled.

-Chad would go on to become an urban designer sought after for his understanding of public celebration dynamics.
-His background in acting and theater production equipped him for making a breakthrough in communicating design approaches for large civic projects, harnessing television as an interactive medium that could free the architect from the confinement and contentiousness of public meetings.
+Chad would go on to become an urban designer sought after for his unique understanding of public celebration dynamics.
+His background in acting and theater production equipped him to make a process breakthrough in harnessing live television to engage whole communities in the planning of urban design projects.
+Floyd’s interactive “Design-a-thons” freed the typical process from the contentiousness of public meetings and led to a remarkable record of public and private investment in places like Dayton, Ohio; Watkins Glen, New York; Roanoke, Virginia; Springfield, Massachusetts; Indianapolis, Indiana; and Salem, Virginia.

-His projects around the country in academia, the arts, and civic architecture include the Palmer Events Center in Austin, Texas; the Liberty Memorial in Virginia that honors those who lost their lives on 9/11; the Nessel Wing of the Norton Museum of Art in Florida; an expansion and renovation of the Addison Gallery of American Art at Phillips Academy Andover in Massachusetts; the Krieble Gallery at the Florence Griswold Museum; three projects at Mercersburg Academy in Pennsylvania – a Welcome Center, a Student Center and Head of School residence; a master plan and expansion of the Eugene O’Neill Theater Center; a new residence hall at St. Paul’s School in New Hampshire; the Garde Arts Center in Connecticut; and the Floren Varsity Field House at Dartmouth College.
+His projects around the country in academia, the arts, and civic architecture include the Palmer Events Center in Austin, Texas; Liberty Memorial in Virginia that honors those who lost their lives on 9/11; Maud Gatewood Hall at the University of North Carolina; an expansion and renovation of the Addison Gallery of American Art at Phillips Academy Andover in Massachusetts; Krieble Gallery at the Florence Griswold Museum; Almetris Duren Hall at the University of Texas at Austin; new studio arts and athletics buildings at Colgate University; a master plan and two new academic buildings for St. Mark’s School of Texas in Dallas; a master plan and expansion of the Eugene O’Neill Theater Center; a new academic and dining building for the Amos Tuck School of Business at Dartmouth College; renovation of the Garde Arts Center in Connecticut; and new and renovated science buildings along with the new Floren Varsity Field House at Dartmouth College.

-Chad has garnered more than 100 awards for design excellence, including the prestigious American Institute of Architects Architecture Firm Award that Centerbrook received in 1998.
+Chad has garnered 104 awards for design excellence, including the prestigious American Institute of Architects Architecture Firm Award that Centerbrook received in 1998.
 In 1991 he was invested into the College of Fellows of the American Institute of Architects, and he is also a Fellow of the Institute for Urban Design.

 Todd has successfully tackled a variety of building designs during two decades at Centerbrook ⎯ from a working farm in Maine to a major expansion of a research facility set in the whaling village of Cold Spring Harbor on Long Island.
 The challenge of finding creative design solutions to complex building projects fuels Todd's passion for architecture.